arith-lang/proto-impl/README.md

+# DEPRECATION NOTICE

+This repository hosts an old version of the language that now serves as a prototype for a fuller implementation.

 # Arith Programming Language

 Arith is a Lisp-like programming language implemented in JavaScript, designed for use in either a browser or server-side (via NodeJS) environment.